Trondheim-kommune/azure-policy-tagging/README.md

 3. inherittags.bicep inherit tags on all supported resources in a RG, from the RG, if it isn't already present on the resource.

 ## Example usage:

+Bicep does not yet allow consuming external modules; in [backlog for v0.4](https://github.com/Azure/bicep/issues/660).

 ```bicep
 var reqTagNames = [
   'requiredTag1'